-4.6.
-Requirements for the first meeting
+4.5 Requirements for the first meeting Ngā tikanga mō te hui tuatahi

-The chief executive (or, in the absence of the chief executive, their nominee) must chair the first meeting until the Chairperson has made an oral declaration and attested the declaration (see cl.
+The Chief Executive (or, in the absence of the Chief Executive, their nominee) must chair the first meeting until the Chairperson has made an oral declaration and attested the declaration (see cl.
 21(4), Schedule 7 (LGA 2002)).